friteuseb/semantic_suggestion/README.md

 - Storage of similarity scores in the database to avoid repeated calculations
 - Periodic update of scores or when page content changes
+- Optimized content retrieval process for improved performance with large numbers of pages
+- Efficient handling of excluded pages to reduce unnecessary calculations
+- Improved caching mechanisms for faster retrieval of analysis results
+- Batch processing of page analysis to manage server load effectively

 ## File Structure and Logic